lchen08/CS242/README.md

 - QuerySearcher: The program outputs a JSON array with all the results best matching the query as JSONObjects with snippets of the body, urls, and titles of the webpages.

 ### Libraries
-The following packages and were used directly or by extension are found in the libraries folder:
+The following packages were used directly or by extension are found in the libraries folder:
 General Use
 - JSON-simple 1.1.1
 Indexing